← Back to all work

 UX Tone & Voice

 Every word in Still Space is a design decision.
-The voice is caring, calm, and accepting.
+The voice is warm, unhurried, and accepting — as if a caring friend is sitting next to you.

-Role: not a therapist, not a coach — a person sitting beside you.
+Role: not a therapist, not a coach — a gentle companion who stays with you.

 Forbidden patterns